San7o/hive-operator/docs/DESIGN.md

 - `pod`: the name of the pod
 - `namespace`: the namespace of the pod
-- `container-name`: the name of a container
+- `container-name`: a regex to match the name of containers
 - `ip`: the ipv4 of the pod
 - `matchLabels`: a list of labels and values